MounarkPatel/WorldMapGDP/README.md

 #
 Type "pip install pygal".
 For more information about pygal, http://pygal.org/en/stable/installing.html.
 # Running Code
+NOTE: pygal is a constantly updated module.
+When you run this code and it gives you an ModuleNotFoundError that means its time to update pygal on your computer.
 NOTE: There are two files to run example will be given with WorldPlot1.py Preffered Method: open Spyder from anaconda.
 Spyder is open source IDE that automatically comes with several scripting libraries.
 #